Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead

 “This is my city.
 I love Houston,” Rendon said.
 “We were going to try to just steal one game and we just happened to steal two, and we’ve got to take care of business at home.”

+Long after most players had left the field and only a handful of Nationals, including Rendon, were left, a small but boisterous crowd of Washington fans assembled behind their dugout.
+The red-clad group cheered and waved their hands as the players ascended the dugout stairs, finishing up an out-of-town party they hope to continue at home on Friday.

-Michael Brantley singled with two outs in the bottom of the first before Bregman’s homer to left tied it.
+Michael Brantley singled with two outs in the bottom of the first before Bregman’s homer to left field tied it.
 After hitting .167 with no homers in the ALCS and struggling in the opener of this series, Bregman took a second to admire his homer before nonchalantly tossing his bat and trotting to first.

 All eight of Bregman’s postseason home runs have come off All-Stars.